-A LIN slave node can transmit and receive response.
-When a slave node is the publisher of the response, the slave node send response by filling data to UA_THR register, and if the slave node is the subscriber of the response, the slave node receives data from LIN bus.
+The LIN slave node can transmit response and receive response.
+When slave node is the publisher of the response, the slave node sends response by filling data to the UA\THR register.
+If the slave node is the subscriber of the response, the slave node receives data from LIN bus.